OceanKale/pshell/README.md

 # pshell

-Repo with all old PS
+Repo with some old PS scripts